×

 Treatment for steatorrhea focuses on addressing the underlying cause and managing symptoms.
 In cases of chronic pancreatitis, enzyme replacement therapy may be prescribed to aid in digestion.
 For individuals with celiac disease, adhering to a strict gluten-free diet can help heal the intestinal lining and improve nutrient absorption.
 In patients with bile acid deficiency, bile acid supplements may be used to facilitate fat digestion.
 For conditions like cystic fibrosis, a combination of enzyme supplements, high-calorie diets, and fat-soluble vitamin supplements (A, D, E, and K) is typically recommended to ensure adequate nutrition.
 Additionally, patients may be advised to follow a diet that is low in fat or rich in medium-chain triglycerides (MCTs), which are more easily absorbed in the absence of bile.
 In all cases, close monitoring by a healthcare provider is essential to ensure proper nutritional intake and address any complications associated with malabsorption.

-- Pediatric Nutrition and Obesity Management in Fushe kruje
+- Liver and Pancreatic Care in Fushe kruje

 - Urology Services in Fushe kruje